 Setting Up a Fight: A2 Hosting vs. SiteGround

 Our comparisons follow the experiences we had when reviewing each individual service.
-Because of that, we will borrow the criteria from our web hosting reviews so we can systematically find where one service excels or falls flat.
+Because of that, we can systematically find where one service excels or falls flat.

 We usually review services in eight sections, which isn’t fair for comparisons because not all of those criteria hold equal weight.
 For that reason, we’ve combined some sections so we’re left with only five: features, pricing, ease of use, speed and security.
 Each round is worth a point, and the provider that has the most points at the end will be our winner.